-A Collection of Web Pages About Failed Products
+A Collection of Articles Related to Failed Products

-This page contains a collection of web pages I have selected related to lessons we can learn from failed products, but first, a few brief points to consider.
+This page contains a collection of articles related to lessons we can learn from failed products, but first, a few brief points to consider.

 There are thousands of products that hit the market every year.
 Some of them are very successful, while others fail.

 Why do products fail in the market?
-There are many reasons; I’ll go over four that come to mind.
+There are many reasons; I’ll go over five that come to mind.

 I’ve heard ideas for products people come up with all the time.
 To them, it sounds like the greatest thing in the world.
 The problem is they think it’s great, but no one lease does.